 Here, surely, we have the truest successor to the great Russian pianists.

-In 2014 he was appointed Artistic Director of the “Music of the Earth” Festival in Moscow and Saint Petersburg.
+In 2014 he was appointed Artistic Director of the All-Russian Festival-Competition Music of the Earth in Moscow and St Petersburg.

 Information for June 2021